-Myocardial infarction is particularly dangerous for diabetics as it often occurs painlessly, unnoticed by the patients, due to the concurrent diabetic neuropathy.
-60% of all diabetics die from cardiovascular disease.
+Myocardial infarction is particularly dangerous for diabetics as it is often painless and unnoticed by patients because of the concurrent diabetic neuropathy.
+Sixty percent of all diabetics die from cardiovascular disease.

-Reducing the cardiovascular risk factors, in addition to blood glucose monitoring, are essential preventive measures in diabetic patients.
-Such factors as obesity, lack of exercise, smoking and alcohol consumption contribute to the development of macroangiopathy and should be largely eliminated.
+Reducing cardiovascular risk factors and blood glucose monitoring are essential in diabetic patients.
+Factors such as obesity, lack of exercise, smoking, and alcohol consumption contribute to the development of macroangiopathy and should be eliminated.
 Hypertension and hyperlipidemia are other risk factors that need to be appropriately managed.
 The administration of anticoagulants is also useful to prevent the formation of thrombi.

-As previously mentioned, diabetes mellitus affects small vessels (microangiopathy) in addition to large vessels (macroangiopathy).
-Hyperglycemia results in non-enzymatic glycosylation of proteins.
-These advanced glycosylated end products are accumulated in structural proteins and connective tissue within the capillary basement membranes and renal glomeruli.
-The result is vessel occlusion, ischemia, hypoxia and reduced glomerular filtration rate (GFR).
+As previously mentioned, diabetes mellitus affects the small vessels (microangiopathy) and large vessels (macroangiopathy).
+Hyperglycemia results in the non-enzymatic glycosylation of proteins.
+These advanced glycosylated end-products are accumulated in structural proteins and connective tissue within the capillary basement membranes and renal glomeruli.
+The result is vessel occlusion, ischemia, hypoxia, and reduced glomerular filtration rate (GFR).